INTRODUCTION

 One approach to address this challenge could be to incorporate extensive educational content within the configurator.
 This could include comparison tools, detailed explanations of features and options, and high-quality images and videos.
 By providing clear and comprehensive information, users would be able to make informed decisions confidently.
 This strategy could ensure that the configurator remains user-friendly and maintains the premium feel of the brand, thereby enhancing overall customer satisfaction despite the streamlined selection process.

-I mapped multiple user flows to:
+I mapped multiple user flows to

 This mapping was key to aligning the design team, developers, and stakeholders on the improved journey.

-During the wireframing stage, I explored two layout approaches for displaying model options:
+During the wireframing stage, I explored two layout approaches for displaying model options.

-Horizontal layout
+Horizontal layout:

 Works well for showcasing fewer models but can feel cramped or require smaller text/images if the range expands.

-Vertical layout
+Vertical layout:

 Stacks models, creating a clear reading flow and more space for descriptive content.